 - Your team isn’t working on hard enough problems.

-- Or you have not create a safe place for opposing views to see the light of day.
+- Or you have not created a safe place for opposing views to see the light of day.

 Clear thinking, innovation, and good decisions depend on diverse perspectives and opposing points of view.
 The good news is that everyone has an opinion.
 The bad news is that opinions are often in conflict.
 Managed well, conflict can be a powerful force.